 Quantum Computation and Quantum Information Theory Course

-(Spring Term 2008)
+(Spring Term 2014)

-Physics Department and Computer Science Department, Carnegie Mellon University
+Physics Department, Carnegie Mellon University

 Department of Physics and Astronomy, University of Pittsburgh